 Solar panels are made of photovoltaic cells, meaning they can convert sunlight into electricity.
 When sunlight hits the surface of the panel the cells collect photons from the sun's rays.
 The photons are pushed through to release electrons.
-The electrons are directed into an electrical current know as a direct current (DC).
+The electrons are directed into an electrical current known as a direct current (DC).
 Combining many solar photovoltaic panels creates an array.
 The larger the array, the more electricity produced.

 Next, the DC electrical current is directed to the inverter.
 The inverter takes the DC current and converts it into AC (alternating currents), which most homes and buildings are powered by.
+String inverters can be used to string together multiple panels together to one inverter.
+String inverters are typically used when there is a battery backup.
+Microinverters can be placed on the back of each panel or up to four panels at a time and convert the DC to AC power on the roof.

 The AC electricity is sent to the breaker panel.
 From there the breaker panel distributes energy throughout your home to power your everyday appliances.